sanderberents/eelab/README.md

 # Home Electronics Lab

 Controlling the Siglent SDS1104X-U oscilloscope and SDG1032X Arbitrary Waveform Generator with SCPI.
-Because of firmware bugs and the resulting inability to download samples directly from the oscilloscope, the scripts use different approaches to obtain the necessary measurements.
+Because of firmware bugs and the limited ability to download samples directly from the oscilloscope, the scripts use different approaches to obtain the necessary measurements.

 Prerequisites: